eliazzo/Soon_/README.md

 ## Soon_ Take-home Challenge

-This repo was created to showcase my response to *Flow 1* of the take-home challenge assigned by Soon_.
+This repo was created to showcase my response to **User Flow 1** of the take-home challenge assigned by Soon_.
 Please read below to understand how I approached the task and the reasons behind the decisions I made.

 #### User Stories